STYJ/simontan.dev/posts/uniswap-volume-tracker.md

 <img src="/img/uniswap-volume-tracker.png" alt="A screenshot of the uniswap volume tracker in action"/>

+_Simon: This project used to go by the name tracing.money but has been renamed to uniswap volume tracker._
 ## What is this project about?

 I wrote a script to monitor the buy and sell volumes on uniswap.
 It sums the buy / sell volume traded across different intervals and compares between them.
 This is analogous to moving averages and comparing the MAs.